krishangordhan/GO-Database/README.md

 # GO-Database
-Creating a basic fundamental database with GO.
+Implementing a B Tree to understand the logic of GO.